dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 ![img](./vids/flutter.gif)

 {{% blockquote author="Flutter Webpage" %}}
-Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
+Flutter is an open-source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.
 {{% /blockquote %}}

 We can load the `torchscript_edgenext_xx_small.pt` and use if for inference.